Work & Projects

 Women Don't Cycle (documentary)

-_Women Don't Cycle_ is a 2022 documentary by my Slowby co-founder [Manon Brulard](https://www.linkedin.com/in/manon-brulard).
+_Women Don't Cycle_ is a 2022 documentary by my colleague and Slowby co-founder [Manon Brulard](https://www.linkedin.com/in/manon-brulard).
 It is a film about what it means to be a woman cycling in different countries around the world.

-The documentary was shot during an eleven-month bicycle touring trip from Brussels to Tokio, with our other co-founder [Dries](https://www.linkedin.com/in/driesvanransbeeck) ([more about their trip](https://roadtotherisingsun.be/)).
+The documentary was shot during an eleven-month bicycle touring trip from Brussels to Tokio, with Slowby's other co-founder [Dries](https://www.linkedin.com/in/driesvanransbeeck) (for more about their trip, see [_Road to the Rising Sun_](https://roadtotherisingsun.be/)).

 A documentary about what it means to be a woman cycling in different countries around the world.